Autism Center

 • Waitlists are much shorter, if there is any wait at all.

-• Classes are designed to help families start to access the information, tools and resources they and their child need, often while they are waiting to join a therapy group at Seattle Children’s or individual/group therapy elsewhere.
+• Classes are designed to help families start to access the information, tools and resources they and their child need, often while they are waiting to receive care at Seattle Children’s or elsewhere.

 • Financial assistance is available for qualifying families for classes with an associated cost.